jadidbourbaki/sikandar/README.md

 make test
 ```

-Before using chat, you first need to train sikandar using
+Before generating stories, you first need to train sikandar using

 ```bash
 make train